gautamanand1409/job_genie/job_genie/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
+This application is all about the getting free courses from the youtube of the best tutor of the youtube.

 A few resources to get you started if this is your first Flutter project: